What is Brain Fog and How to Treat it?

 Related: Reset your gut in three simple steps

 Since serotonin is a “happiness hormone,” you may expect the brain to be the center of its production.
-But, in fact, your gut is the source of over 90% of our serotonin.
+But your gut is the source of over 90% of your serotonin.
 Also, your gut bacteria regulate the production of serotonin by gut cells.
 Low serotonin levels have been linked to mood disorders and memory problems, which are also brain fog symptoms.

-Unhealthy foods tend to be low in micronutrients that are important for mitochondria function.
-Also, they can cause inflammation and increase oxidative stress, which further inhibits energy production in the brain.
+Unhealthy foods are low in micronutrients that are important for mitochondria function.
+Also, they can cause inflammation and increase oxidative stress, further inhibiting brain energy production.
 These foods include:

 - Sugar and high-fructose corn syrup